talhavawda/student-lab-sectioning/ifs-solver/Readme.md

     - 'main' and 'test' sub-directories
         - In the 'main' sub-directory, I created 'java' and 'resources' sub-directories and marked them as Sources and Resources respectively in the Project Structure
-        - In the 'test' sub-directory, I created java' and 'resources' sub-directories and marked the 'java' subdirectory as Tests in the Project Structure
+        - In the 'test' sub-directory, I created a 'java' sub-directory and marked it as Tests in the Project Structure
+5. Studying the Data Format of the UniTime Student Sectioning solver